Neplex/healthy/CONTRIBUTING.md

 git flow feature publish <your feature>
 ```

 You can do multiple commit before publishing.
-When you want to add your feature to the project, you need to go to GitHub and open a pull request to merge your feature into develop.
+When you want to add your feature to the project, you need to go to GitHub and open a pull request to merge your feature into develop (don't forget to assign your feature issue to the pull request).